MicrosoftDocs/Viva/Viva/engage/analytics.md

 ## Network analytics

 >[!NOTE]
->For the **Network analytics** dashboard to be available, at least 50% of the network’s users must be licensed for Viva Suite or Employee Communications and Communities.
+>For the **Network analytics** dashboard to be available, at least 50% of the network’s users must be licensed for _Viva Suite_ or _Employee Communications and Communities_.

-Network analytics provide valuable insights into employee engagement and communication across your organization.
-With the ability to track sentiment, retention, and community activity, network admins and corporate communicators can make informed decisions and take targeted actions to improve the overall health of their network.
+Network analytics provide valuable insights into employee engagement and communication across your organization through sentiment, retention, and community activity data.
+Data insights help Network admins and corporate communicators make more informed decisions toward improving the health of their network.

 *Employee retention* shows the difference in the 28-day employee retention rates of employees who do and don't use Viva Engage.
 For details, see [Employee Retention](/purview/retention-policies-viva-engage).